Castles & Museums

 Framlingham Castle

-Framlingham castle is a local English Heritage site.
-Famously sung about by Ed Sheeran, it is a popular tourist attraction.
-During school holidays there are often activities put on inside the castle for children to take part in.
-Otherwise, it is a beautiful location for a walk and to soak up some local Suffolk history.
+Framlingham Castle is a local English Heritage site.
+Famously sung by Ed Sheeran, it is a popular tourist attraction.
+During school holidays, activities are often held inside the castle for children to participate in.
+Otherwise, it is a beautiful location to walk and soak up some local Suffolk history.

 View website